twoten-inc-team-campfire/pomodoro/README.md

 ### What this does
 The only changes in this branch is in `package.json` file.
 It enables auto document generation.
 It puts no effort on the developers to obtain auto documentation generation.
-Just run `npm start`.
+First, run `npm install`, then just run `npm start`.
 All documentation go under `./doc/`

 ### What you need to do to see the documentation
 Open the `./doc/` folder.
 Then double click the `index.html`.
 It will bring up a static website that contains the documentations.